 Active vs. Passive

 Aside from cost, the difference between an actively and a passively managed portfolio lies in investment expectations.
 Active portfolio management embraces the idea that a person can achieve superior returns over market indices through market timing, tactical asset allocation and selection.
 Many investors spend a considerable amount of time and money unsuccessfully chasing hot stocks in pursuit of superior returns.
 However, investing actively carries significant risks in not meeting your financial goals and often results in below-average investment performance in the long run.
 Passive investment management, which aims to match the returns of the financial markets, is a more efficient and pragmatic strategy.

 Researching and Investing

-Rick has based his investment philosophy on his own research and that of John Bogle.
+Rick has based his investment philosophy on his research.
 He continually monitors and evaluates the latest trends relating to index funds, ETFs, portfolio management and investment strategy, which he shares in his books, blog and speaking engagements.
-The lessons of his research guide his work with Portfolio Solutions, the unique, low-fee investment management firm he founded in 1999.
+The lessons of his research guide his work with Portfolio Solutions®, the unique, low-fee investment management firm he founded in 1999.

-Currently, Portfolio Solutions manages ovemore than $1 billion in assets for individual clients using Rick’s low-cost investment principles and research.
-For a small annual fee (0.37%*, unlike other firms charging 1.00%), the firm will implement and maintain an efficient, passively managed investment portfolio at the least amount of risk that is required to meet your financial goals.
+Portfolio Solutions® manages more than $1.4 billion in assets* for individual clients using low-cost, passive investment principles.
+For a small annual fee (0.37%**, unlike other firms charging 1.00%), the firm will implement and maintain an efficient, passively managed investment portfolio at the least amount of risk that is required to meet your financial goals.